jodah30/esp_webserver_project/README.md

-shout-out to to https://randomnerdtutorials.com/, https://www.youtube.com/c/AndreasSpiess, https://lenadesign.org/2020/04/27/css-coffee-express-animation/ and the amazing open spurce community for sharing there stuff and knowledge!!
+Shout-out to https://randomnerdtutorials.com/, https://www.youtube.com/c/AndreasSpiess, https://lenadesign.org/2020/04/27/css-coffee-express-animation/ and the amazing open source community for sharing their stuff and knowledge!!